tjglass814/BLIP-AI/README.md

 **Behavioral Log Investigation Platform — Artificial Intelligence**

 > Not a SIEM.
 Not an LLM chatbot.
 Not just SOAR.
-> A **governed security investigation and response platform** that builds
+> A **governed security investigation and response platform** that turns
-> evidence-backed understanding from heterogeneous security telemetry.
+> security telemetry into Autonomous Decisions.

 ---